opentok/opentok-nexmo-sip/Dial-Out/README.md

   * Create an API Project to get the API Key and Secret.

   For Nexmo:
   * Sign up for a [Nexmo](https://www.nexmo.com/) account to get the API Key and Secret.
+You can also rent a Long virtual number to use it as FROM/CLI.
+This is not mandatory, but in some countries the calls can be rejected by our downstream carriers if no CLI (Call Line identity) is specified as we explain in [this article](https://help.nexmo.com/hc/en-us/articles/204015273-Does-Nexmo-support-CLI-Caller-ID-for-my-voice-calls-#:~:text=When%20using%20any%20of%20the,as%20your%20CLI%2FCaller%20ID.&text=CLI%20for%20in%2Dcountry%20originating,all%20of%20our%20virtual%20numbers.)

 ## Starting the application
 `npm start`